1994, acrylic on canvas, 100 x 100 cm

 Exhibition and publication.

-Contribution to the exhibition “…und es zog mich durch die Bilder” Landesgalerie Linz, AT, in the frame of the NextComic Festival, March 2019
+Contribution to the exhibition “…und es zog mich durch die Bilder” Landesgalerie Linz, AT, in the context of the NextComic Festival, March 2019

 Publication: Tonto #27, 2019; 16 pages, 2 x 2 colors.